-The Master of Science in management with a specialization in public relations from University of Maryland University College helps you build your expertise in public relations and develop advanced business management and organizational leadership skills while you prepare for PR certification.
+The Master of Science in management with a specialization in public relations from University of Maryland University College helps you build your expertise in public relations and develop advanced business management and organizational leadership skills, helping you prepare for PR certification.
 You'll gain a solid grounding in PR theory, campaign strategies, legal and ethical PR issues, and the analytical and creative skills necessary to excel in the profession.
-Combine this with your core management courses, and you'll develop all the right tools to take on leadership roles in today's workplace.
+Combine this with your core management courses, and you'll develop all the right tools to take on leadership roles in today's strategic communications workplace.

 About the Management Master's Degree with Public Relations Specialization